 When looking for the right kind of bag for your product, there are multiple details to consider.
 It’s not “just a bag” but, instead, the gateway of your product to the people.
-Some people don’t even know what a mylar bag is – it’s a bag made of polyethylene terephthalate, and mylar is just the trademarked name given to the plastic by Dupont when they created it.
+Mylar® is the trade name of, a metalized, protective layer of a package that includes, polyethylene terephthalate (PET).
+Dupont coined the term Mylar® as the trademarked name for this plastic when they developed it.

-Mylar has several layers of laminated plastic that act as an excellent oxygen absorber, so your product is stored in the best possible condition, which is why many food and beverage companies love using it for their go-to flexible packaging.
+Mylar® has several layers of laminated plastic that act as an excellent oxygen barrier, so your product is stored in the best possible condition, which is why many food and beverage companies love using it for their go-to flexible packaging.

-Thickness is dependent on your packaging size.
-For small dimensions, there’s 3.5-4.5 mil; in large, there’s 4.5- 6.5 mil.
+Sealant thickness is dependent on your packaging size.
+For small dimensions, there’s 1.5-2.5 mil; in large, there’s 4.5- 6.5 mil.
 If you’re looking for long-term food storage, we suggest a thicker bag because thicker bags provide better insulation from outside elements.
-Mylar bags below 4.5 mils don’t have barrier properties.
-Remember, if you’re comfortable with a thicker bag, whatever’s inside will last longer.
+Mylar® has relatively the same barrier property no matter what thickness sealant film it is laminated to.

-Does Mylar thickness matter?
+Does Mylar® thickness matter?
 Of course, it does.
-When using mylar, it’s essential to remember thickness is only a part of the solution; there’s also the aluminum foil used for bag production.
+When using mylar®, it’s essential to remember thickness is only a part of the solution; there’s also the aluminum metallization used for bag production.

-Mylar bags use different materials based on advantages.
-Once the material has been decided, they’re laminated together to create a sturdy pouch that’s simple to use – usually a PET/ VMPET/ PE mix.
-Many brands add aluminum to act as a barrier against the sun’s harmful rays.
+Mylar® bags use different materials based on advantages.
+Once the material has been decided, they’re laminated together to create a sturdy pouch that’s simple to use – usually a PET/ METPET/ PE mix.
+Many brands choose METPET to act as a barrier against the sun’s harmful rays.

-But aluminum foil is not heat-sealable, so it needs to be compounded with other materials like PE.
+But aluminum is not heat-sealable, so it needs to be laminated with other materials like PE.
 Thinner bags are more susceptible to puncture damage.
-We generally advocate for bags of 7 mils, which allow no UV light to transfer and are more puncture-resistant.
+All MEPET specs have similar opaqueness/ UV light blocking ability

 Choosing a Thickness Based Off of Food Type & Length

-1-quart or smaller bags of 4 mils are great snack options for travel-size bags.
-4 mils gallon bags are excellent for long-term storage for foods like flour, sugar, or salt.
-The 7mil bag is king, though, and they’re perfect for food like pasta, granola, or beef jerky.
-Consider 4 mils to be the base level of thickness you’re looking for when choosing a bag.
+1-quart or smaller bags of 4 mil are great snack options for travel-size bags.
+4 mil gallon bags are excellent for long-term storage for foods like flour, sugar, or salt.
+The 5.5mil bag is the most popular, though, and they’re perfect for food like pasta, granola, or beef jerky.
+Consider 4 mil to be the base level of thickness you’re looking for when choosing a bag.

-The thickness of a mylar bag doesn’t affect how it seals or its reusability.
-If you choose a minimum thickness of 4 mils.
+Thicker PE layer will give better seal strength.
 If you’re looking for something to protect your ground coffee, a 4 mil bag is a good starting point.
-If your beans are whole, 5 mils might make more sense.
+If your beans are whole, 5 mil might make more sense.

-Let’s talk if you’re considering jumping to mylar for your company’s beef jerky, frozen foods, or granola.
-There are optimizations out there for your brand to see shelf life last for a long time; it just takes the right kind of bag and the right know-how to get the best product out there on the shelves.
+Let’s talk if you’re considering jumping to mylar® for your company’s coffee, frozen foods, or granola.
 We’re here to help you execute your vision, one bag at a time.